Semilinear equations for non-local operators: beyond the fractional Laplacian

-The goal of this paper is to generalize results from \cite{Aba15a,Aba15b, BJK} and at the same time to provide a unified approach.
+The goal of this paper is to generalize results from \cite{Aba15a, BJK} and at the same time to provide a unified approach.
 The first main contribution of the paper is that we replace the fractional Laplacian with a more general non-local operator.
 This is possible due to potential-theoretic and analytic properties of such operators developed in the last ten years.
+For the most recent development see \cite{BJ20, BL, KKLL, KL20, KL21}.
 Here we single out the construction of the boundary trace operator for the operator $L$ in the recent preprint \cite{Bio}.
-The second main contribution is that we obtain some of the results from \cite{Aba15a, Aba15b} (which deals with $C^{1,1}$ open sets) for regular open subsets of $\R^d$.
-To achieve this goal we combine methods from \cite{Aba15a,Aba15b} with those of \cite{BJK}.
+The second main contribution is that we obtain some of the results from \cite{Aba15a} (which deals with $C^{1,1}$ open sets) for regular open subsets of $\R^d$.
+To achieve this goal we combine methods from \cite{Aba15a} with those of \cite{BJK}.

 Let us now describe the content of the paper in more detail.
 In the next section we introduce notions relevant to the paper and recall known results.
 This includes the notion of the non-local operator $L$, the underlying stochastic process $X=(X_t)_{t\ge 0}$ and its killed version upon exiting an open set, the notion of harmonic function with respect to $X$ (or $L$), and the Green, Poisson and Martin kernel of an arbitrary open subset of $\R^d$.
 We explain accessible and inaccessible boundary points and its importance to the theory.
 The boundary trace operator is introduced in Subsection \ref{ss:trace}, cf.~Definition \ref{d:boundary-operator}.
 The section ends with several auxiliary results about continuity of Green potentials.